Assignments

 The lab has made their own base suppor for 3d scanning.
 It is an acrilic transparent base theat has like 4 detectors where you can stick the points reference from the 3d scaner.
 However it did't detect the fabric at all.
 We believe it transfers the light and cannot recognize the laser at all.
 It only worked in the first layer of the plush.
 We tried with low light and also a uniform color base to not distract the laser but it didn't work.

-The scanner did't detect the fabric at all.
-We believe it transfers the light and cannot recognize the laser at all.
-It only worked in the first layer of the plush.
-We tried with low light and also a uniform color base to not distract the laser but it didn't work.
+My instructors and I believe the fabric transfers the light and cannot recognize the laser at all.
+However it did only worked in the first layer of the plush.
+We also tried with low light and a uniform color base to not distract the laser but it didn't work.
+Also the eyes were solid and not from fabric but were glossy black and did not got scanned.

 2. G l o s s p l a s t i c